etiennebr/rstdocs/Applications/Feature Extraction/RadiometricIndices.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{RadiometricIndices_param_table}, page~\pageref{RadiometricIndices_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+RadiometricIndices+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *RadiometricIndices* .

-Parameters table for Radiometric Indices:
+.. [#] Table: Parameters table for Radiometric Indices.

 +--------------+--------------------------+----------------------------------+
 |Parameter Key |Parameter Type            |Parameter Description             |